MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ---

-# Configuring and managing templates in the Azure Information Protection policy
+# Configuring and managing templates for Azure Information Protection

 >*Applies to: Azure Information Protection*